csesoc/constitution/CONSTITUTION.rst

     Verbatim from CSESoc Constitution section 8.
     The Model Constitutions' wording has been ignored since it's not applicable here.
-    These provisions will be changed in another PR, but first we need to reformat.

 #.
 Nominations for the Executive positions shall open during Arc-affiliated club's AGM period, or the week leading up to it.